tbma79/sane/content/publication/gnn-iclr/index.md

 ---
-title: GNN ICLR
+title: " Measuring and Improving the Use of Graph Information in Graph Neural Networks"
-subtitle: " Measuring and Improving the Use of Graph Information in Graph Neural Networks"
+subtitle: ""
 publication_types:
   - "1"
 authors: